By TMoM Team Member Kodia Byers

 Location: Winston-Salem, NC

 Description: This location is more of a good fit for exploring and taking in the beauty than actually enjoying the water, but I felt remiss in not adding it to this list.
-It is one of my very favorite spots for a walk alone, or to bring friends from out-of-town.
 Beautiful wooded trails surround the Historic Reynolda House and Gardens.
 Park in the Reynolda Village Shopping Center close to the silo.
 You’ll see an open grassy area which bodes well for a picnic, kite, or frisbee.
-My favorite path begins next to Lake Katherine where you will see a boathouse.
 As you follow this trail, watch for creeks and pools of water hidden in the trees where you can sit or wade.
-There is also a waterfall to enjoy if you take the paved path leading from the village to the University.
+There is also a waterfall to enjoy if you take the paved path leading from the village to the Wake Forest University.
 (Behind the shops.)
 Along that same paved path you’ll cross a cute stone bridge with a small pond where kids can dip their toes in the stream and enjoy.
 (First photo below) Please note that none of these areas are for swimming!
 Pets on leashes are allowed on the paths, but not the formal gardens.

 Additional Info: reynoldagardens.org, TMoM Outing blog here

 Rich Fork Preserve Watering Holes

 Description: Rich Fork Preserve is mostly used for hiking and mountain biking.
 There are three different trails in this preserve.
 It is only a few minutes from Main Street, but very peaceful and serene.
 Adults and kids will enjoy the beautiful stream to wade in and enjoy.
 Water is usually very clear and shaded by trees.
 There are also boulders in the stream that can make a perfect spot for a picnic.

 Location: Woodleaf, NC